March 4, 2019

 I want Culture Greetings to become the premiere destination for minority consumers providing a diverse line of cards reflecting who they [consumers] are and what they say.
 We all have a premiere destination for things we need: burgers, oil changes, etc. There is a place that comes to mind for consumer purchases, and I want black consumers to consider us as a destination when they are acknowledging people in their lives.”

 Statistics show there are seven billion cards sold a year, I think that was last data released.
-Considering African Americans are 13% of the population, I want to secure at least 13% of the overall market.
-Good exponential growth to line with presence in market place is also important.
+Considering African Americans are 13 percent of the population, I want to secure at least 13 percent of the overall market.

 How do you grow your business?